This article will teach you how to install and set up Memcached in both a Windows and Linux environment.

 There are two locations that you need to download from.
 The executable and supporting files GitHub repository, and the PHP extension from PHP's official website.

 First, we'll start with the executable file and supporting files.
 You can download them from GitHub.
-They keep the repository updated with the latest versions.
+They keep the repository updated regularly with the latest versions.

 Make sure to download the correct files that your system will support, x64 vs. x86, etc., and place them in a directory on your local drive.
 My files are located on the C: drive at: